sourcehut-mirrors/fennel-ls/docs/manual.md

 ```

 ## CLI Usage

+fennel-ls can be used as a linter from the command line:

 ```sh
 fennel-ls --lint my-file.fnl f2.fnl # prints diagnostics for the files given
 ```

-This will analyze the given files, and print out all compiler errors and lints,
+This will analyze the given files and print out all compiler errors and lints,
 without launching a server.
 A successful exit code indicates no problems found.